Marcus0928/SmartARNavigationApp/docs/API_SmartARNavigation.md

 - Records `activeRouteIndex` so the route selection UI can show Resume vs Go labels
 - Starts the background faster-route check timer (`Timer.periodic` every 2 min) after a successful route fetch
 - Notifies listeners so the UI navigates to the AR screen
+- **Not** for resuming an already-active session on the same route: calling this while `navigationStatus == navigating` fully stops and restarts the session (fresh route fetch, `ARViewModel.initializeOverlay()` reseeded).
+The Home Screen's "Resume" button (shown when the selected route already matches `activeRouteIndex`) skips calling this entirely and just re-pushes the AR screen, to avoid an unnecessary restart

 ---